 - Access Point backhaul can be “multi mode”, allowing tags to transition from inside to outside, to trucks, etc.

 - Cellular data usage is 100x less than a beacon based system.

 - Tag Life can meet or exceed beacon based tags, depending on update rate.

-- BLE Access Points can be used to connect other BLE sensors.
+- Bluetooth LE Access Points can be used to connect other Bluetooth LE sensors.

 - Very fast update rates for tag locations impact battery life.